-On April 23, 2010, we completed a new financing that provided for a new term loan under our existing credit facility in the aggregate principal amount of \$600 million.
+On April 23, 2010, we completed new financings that provided for a new term loan under our existing credit facility in the aggregate principal amount of \$250 million.
 The new term loan matures in October 2017, and beginning on September 30, 2010, will be subject to quarterly reductions of 0.25%, with a final payment at maturity representing 92.75% of the original principal amount.
 The net proceeds of the new term loan were largely used to repay an existing term loan and the full balance of outstanding revolving credit loans under our credit facility.
-As a result of this transaction, we believe our overall liquidity position has strengthened.
+On the same date, we also reduced the total revolving credit commitments under our revolving credit facility from \$400.0 million to \$304.2 million, while extending the termination date with respect to \$225.2 million of such commitments to December 31, 2014.As a result of these transactions, we believe our overall liquidity position has strengthened.
 See Note 6 to our Notes to Consolidated Financial Statements for further information on the new financings.